 By running the command

-git status, you are essentially telling the current directory “hey, go find a file called
+git status, you are essentially telling the current directory “hey, go find a directory called

 .git, and find out the status of tracking my files.”